Ypertex/blog/content/articles/conscious-followers-are-better-leaders/index.md

 > Leaders are followers who lead in addition to following.

-What's striking me is that, in most businesses today, it's mostly ignored how followership and leadership work.
+What strikes me is that, in most businesses today, the way followership and leadership work is mostly ignored.

 ## Followership is Taken, Leadership Is Given

-You as an individual decide who and what you want to follow.
-Of course, there are a lot of external factors who influence or manipulate you: your education, your peers' opinion, social norms, marketing, etc.
+You, as an individual, decide whom and what you want to follow.
+Of course, there are a lot of external factors that influence or manipulate you: your education, your peers' opinions, social norms, marketing, etc.

-In the end, however, it's you who decides: If you wanted, it would be possible tomorrow for you to follow entirely other persons or things. <q>Unfollowing</q> is a thing, and not just since Social Media exists.
+In the end, however, it's you who decides: If you wanted, it would be possible tomorrow for you to follow entirely different people or things. <q>Unfollowing</q> is a thing, and not just since social media has existed.

-Apropos Social Media: I haven't come across a platform that has a <q>Lead</q> button.
-And that makes total sense: I can't dictate somebody else to follow me, can I?
+Apropos social media: I haven't come across a platform that has a <q>Lead</q> button.
+And that makes total sense: I can't dictate that somebody else follow me, can I?

 {{<figure src="aba97777-cc13-41cd-a6a8-27d15e630233" transformation="inline">}}My Twitter profile with a <q>Lead</q> instead of a <q>Follow</q> button.
 Weird, no?
 (Edited {{<date>}}2021-01-07{{</date>}}: [I left Twitter](/articles/deplatforming-trump/) in the meantime.){{</figure>}}

 Yet, in most of today's businesses, we do exactly that. <q>Here's your new boss.
 You're expected to do what they say.</q>

-That's hitting the <q>Lead</q> button---dictating somebody else to follow another person.
+That's hitting the <q>Lead</q> button—dictating that somebody else follow another person.
 Haven't we just concluded that this is nonsense?
 Exactly.

 So who'd you pick as your boss if you could freely (un-) follow them?
 Who'd your chosen leader pick as their leader?